anegostudios/VintagestoryServerArm64/README.md

    - VintagestoryServer.runtimeconfig.json
    - Lib

-3. Download the release from this [repository](https://github.com/anegostudios/VintagestoryServerArm64/raw/main/vs_server_linux-arm64.tar.gz?download=) and extract it.
+3. Download the release from this for your vintagestory version (1.18 or 1.19 as of now) [repository](https://github.com/anegostudios/VintagestoryServerArm64/releases) and extract it.

 4. Copy the contents of the `server` folder from the extracted files to your server location.